SECRET SANTA REVIEW 2014

 The story follows Fujishima Narumi, a normal 16 year old boy, who is new in town and doesn't have any friends.
 He manages to befriend a female classmate, and thanks to her, he meets a lot of other people.
 One of them is Alice, the other main character, a tsundere hikkikomori and a self-proclaimed detective.
 She takes him as her assistant, and they solve cases together.

 As interesting as it sounds, the result is actually pretty boring.
 It's all talk and no action.
 The cases usually do look interesting at first, but their solution is almost always predictable and unexciting.
 Apart from the very few moments given to the actual detective work, the episodes are filled with simple character interactions and, of course, fanservice.
-There are a loooot of shots of legs and short skirts.
-In every episode is at least one semi-naked girl, in her underwear or wrapped in a towel.
+There are a loooot of suggestive shots of girls, and in every episode is at least one semi-naked one (in her underwear or wrapped in a towel).
 The first one appears not even 3 minutes in.
 There are also many scenes with the girls groping each other, taking baths together or undressing each other.
 And, of course, it wouldn't be complete without Narumi "accidently" walking in on them.
 All in all, there really isn't much to talk about.
 You don't need your brain for this one.

 Like in all anime, even here the dubbing is of high quality.
 I was pleasantly surprised with the involvement of Ono Daisuke and Sakurai Takahiro, my two favourite seiyuus.
 Both the opening and ending songs fit well with the image of the anime, but they aren't that great on their own.
 The soundtrack doesn't stand out; you don't even notice there's any music at all.